 I didn’t comment in the end.

 As some of you already know, when I first started making candles, I became seriously unwell.
 I was later diagnosed with chemical pneumonia (or severe lung inflammation that lasted months and months) making it incredibly difficult to breath, I spent months in and out of doctors’ surgeries and hospital appointments given multiple rounds of antibiotics (as a precaution and a just incase it should turn bacterial).
-As someone living with multiple chemical sensitivity (MCS), allergies, and asthma, this was more than a bump in the road, it was a wake-up call.
+As someone living with multiple chemical sensitivities (MCS), allergies, and asthma, this was definitely a wake up call for me.

 At one point, I thought I’d have to give up candle making entirely.